Euaell/eu-component-library/devDoc.md

 # Developer Documentation

-This document provides information for developers working on the Geek React Component Library.
+This document provides information for developers working on the EU React Component Library.
 It includes setup instructions, testing, and deployment guidelines.

 ## Table of Contents